cosmologicon/pyjam/pyweek26/README.txt

   * Space or Enter: jump
   * Space or Enter: open a drain (when over a drain)
   * Double-tap Space or Enter: dive
-  * Esc: quit (warning, there's no save feature!)
+  * Esc: quit
   * M: view map
   * Click with mouse: enable/disable manual camera control

 Cheat codes
 -----------

-Because we couldn't implement a save feature, here's some cheats in case you can't finish the game in one shot.
+Here's some cheats in case you need to skip ahead.
 Don't hesitate to use them if you're stuck!

   * 0: go to central room
   * 1: go to end of Northwest challenge (the maze)